Correction - Annual Financial Report

 |Closing cost at 31 March 2024

-*Following the payment of the 2.7p per DSO D Share dividend on 28 March 2024, the Company has now returned all the capital associated with the DSO D Shares to Shareholders and divested of all investments held in the portfolio, with the payment of the dividend marking the end of the life cycle of the DSO D Shares.
-Realised losses in the Income Statement include the reversal of historic realised losses (£212,000) as part of the wind-up procedures.

-**Realised losses in the Income Statement for the Ventures Share Class include the deferred consideration receipt from ADC Biotechnology Limited (£115,000).
-Realised losses in the Income Statement for the Healthcare Share Class include the deferred consideration receipts from ADC Biotechnology Limited (£195,000).
-Realised losses in the Income Statement for the DP67 Share Class include the deferred consideration receipt from Fenkle Street LLP (£43,000).

-***Investment holding losses in the Income Statement for the Ventures Share Class include the deferred consideration debtor decrease of £38,000.
-The debtor movement reflects the recognition of an amount receivable in respect of Imagen Limited (£18,000), offset by a receipt in respect of ADC Biotechnology Limited (£115,000) and combined FX uplifts of £59,000 made against balances in respect of Efundamentals Group Limited and JRNI Limited.
-Investment holding losses in the Income Statement for the Healthcare Share Class include the deferred consideration debtor decrease of £104,000.
-The debtor movement reflects the recognition of an amount receivable in respect of DIA Imaging Analysis Limited (£91,000), offset by a receipt in respect of ADC Biotechnology Limited (£195,000).
+**Unrealised gains in the Income Statement include the deferred consideration debtor decrease of £242,000.
+The debtor movement reflects the recognition of amounts receivable in respect of DIA Imaging Analysis Limited (£45,000) and Imagen Limited (£18,000), offset by receipts in respect of ADC Biotechnology Limited (£310,000) and StorageOS Inc (£89,000) and combined FX uplifts of £94,000 made against balances in respect of Efundamentals Group Limited, StorageOS, Inc. and JRNI Limited.

+A schedule disclosing the additions and disposals during the year and other information on investments can be found within the Review of Investments on pages 16 and 17 of the Annual Report and Accounts.

 9. Related party transactions